 Every franchisee is required to have a principal operator approved by us who satisfactorily completes our required training program and who devotes his or her full business time and efforts to the operation of the franchisee's restaurants.
 Each franchised restaurant manager is also required to complete our Company-certified management training program.
 Domestically, we provide an on-site training team three days before and three days after the opening of a franchisee's first two restaurants.
-Internationally, we provide on-site training team three days after the opening of a franchisee's first two restaurants.
-Internationally, we provide on-site training team.
+Internationally, we provide on-site training personnel five days before and five days after the opening of a franchisee's first two stores.
+Ongoing supervision of training is monitored by the operations services and training team.
 Multi-unit franchisees are encouraged to appoint training store general managers or hire a full-time training coordinator certified to deliver Company-approved programs in order to train new team members and management candidates for their restaurants.
 Internationally, training is monitored by our international operations support team, as well as regional vice presidents and international business managers assigned to specific franchisee territories.